Nikos-Moutafis/Nikos-Moutafis/README.md

 - I am working as Software Engineer the last 2½ years

-- I am currently pursuing a Masters of Science degree in Information Systems Development and Security
+- I am currently pursuing a Masters of Science degree in Information Systems Development and CyberSecurity

 ### Contact